grantwilliams/wg-gesucht-crawler-cli/README.md

 Crawls the WG-Gesucht site for new apartment listings and send a message to the poster, based off your saved filters and saved text.

-Uses Tkinter for the GUI and MechanicalSoup to crawl the site.
+Uses Tkinter for the GUI and ~~MechanicalSoup~~ Selenium to crawl the site.

+**Update**
+WG-Gesucht changed their login, making it not possbile to use MechanicanlSoup anymore, so it now needs to use Selenium.

+You can download the PhantomJS binary for you OS can be downloaded [here](http://phantomjs.org/download.html)

+It then needs to be placed in the working directory in a folder named '.phantomjs' so the folder tree looks like:

+Working Dir
+├── main.py
+├── .phantomjs
+│                     └── bin
+│                                          └── phantomjs (binary)
+└── wg_gesucht.py

 ## Use
 Install the Python packages in the 'requirements.txt' and run then 'main.py'